 To successfully complete this course, individuals will require basic computing skills.
 This may include:

-For individuals who are new to industry (less than 6 months experience), Kaplan Professional provides an optional introductory subject IFP: Introduction to Finance Principles.
+For individuals who are new to industry (less than six (6) months’ experience), Kaplan Professional provides an optional introductory subject IFP: Introduction to Finance Principles.
 In this subject, individuals are provided with an introduction to finance, including budgeting and forecasting, balance sheets, income statements, cash flows and accounting principles.